BenMannMann/TipTap-Extra-Styling/README.md

 Current Features:
 - Allows buttons to add padding to headings and paragraphs
 - Allows buttons to add specific directional padding to headings and paragraphs

 TO-DO:
 - Apply to more tags than just paragraph and headings

+## TipTap Margin
+Adds Margin Functionality to TipTap Editor.

+Current Features:
+- Allows buttons to add margin to headings and paragraphs
+- Allows buttons to add specific directional margin to headings and paragraphs

+TO-DO:
+- Apply to more tags than just paragraph and headings